-Bison once roamed the plains in numbers so great the early explorers could not count them.
-They were described as “numberless”, “the plains were black and appeared as if in motion.”
+Bison (Buffalo) once roamed the plains in numbers so great the early explorers could not count them.
+They were described as “numberless”.

 Bison have been called the most important wild animals in the development of North America.
 Bison were the center of life of the Plains for both Native Americans and the settlers.

-Bison bulls weigh 1,500-2,000 pounds at maturity of 6-8 years old.
-They stand up to 6 feet high at the hump and measure up to 9 feet long from nose to tail.
+About Bison: Bison bulls can weigh 1,600-2,200 pounds at maturity which is 6-8 years old.
+They stand up to 6 feet high at the hump and can measure up to 9 feet long from nose to tail.
 Females are smaller, weighing 900-1,200 pounds, stand 5 feet high and measure 6 feet from nose to tail.

-Though grazing Buffalo appear tame and docile, Bison are wild animals and should be viewed with respect and a wide berth.
+Though grazing Buffalo appear tame and docile, Bison are wild animals and should be viewed with respect.
 They may look slow and lethargic, but an agitated Buffalo can outrun a horse.
-So unless you can outrun the wind, stay on the outside of a pasture full of Buffalo!
+Stay on the outside of the fence with a pasture full of Buffalo!

-Today, Bison is making a comeback as a low-fat alternative red meat, and is again being recognized as a valuable source of nutrition.
+Today, Bison is making a comeback as a low-fat alternative red meat and is again being recognized as a valuable source of nutrition.
 Bison is higher in protein, yet lower in fat, cholesterol and calories than most other meats.
-And, it tastes great!
-It is not “gamy” or wild tasting, but has a pleasingly sweet and rich flavor.
+Bonus: It tastes great!
+It is not “gamey” or wild tasting but has a pleasingly sweet and rich flavor.
 Bison meat is also hypoallergenic and can be eaten by people who are allergic to other red meats.
 Bison must be cooked differently than beef.
 The key is to retain moisture by lowering cooking time and temperature.

-Bison can be used in all your favorite beef recipes, but reduce the quantity of Bison by 1/3 as it has a higher food value than beef does.
+Bison can be used in your favorite beef recipes, but you can reduce the quantity of Bison as it has a higher food value than beef does.